microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

   </center>
 </p>

-Scroll down to line 58.
+Scroll down to line 58 (see below).

 To run in interleaved mode, POWER_STAGE_CONFIG_INTERLEAVED needs to be defined and POWER_STAGE_CONFIG_PHASE_A_ONLY should not be defined.